 The researchers then ran a series of experiments to test how broad this effect might be.
 They asked subjects to look at series of the same word or different words, pictures of the same object or different objects, and pictures of the same face or different faces.
 In each case, they found that in people with dyslexia, brain regions devoted to interpreting words, objects, and faces, respectively, did not show neural adaptation when the same stimuli were repeated multiple times.

 “The brain location changed depending on the nature of the content that was being perceived, but the reduced adaptation was consistent across very different domains,” Gabrieli says.

-He was surprised to see that this effect was so widespread, appearing even during tasks that have nothing to do with reading; people with dyslexia have no documented difficulties in recognizing objects or faces.
+He was surprised that this effect was so widespread, appearing even during tasks that have nothing to do with reading; people with dyslexia have no documented difficulties recognizing objects or faces.

 He hypothesizes that the impairment shows up primarily in reading because deciphering letters and mapping them to sounds is such a demanding cognitive task.
 “There are probably few tasks people undertake that require as much plasticity as reading,” Gabrieli says.

 In their final experiment, the researchers tested first and second graders with and without reading difficulties, and they found the same disparity in neural adaptation.

 “We got almost the identical reduction in plasticity, which suggests that this is occurring quite early in learning to read,” Gabrieli says.
 “It’s not a consequence of a different learning experience over the years in struggling to read.”